The following organizations have signed organizational membership agreements in 2026.

 Current CoC Workgroups

 To advance our shared goals and key strategies, CHIP works with CoC partners to organize workgroups focused on planning, implementing, and assessing our progress.
 Each workgroup is tied to a specific strategy or priority of the CoC and should be inclusive of a diverse group of stakeholders and practitioners responsible for translating strategy into action.
-Every workgroup has a facilitator, a clear focus, and an annual action plan.
+Click the groups below to learn more!

 -